Patrick-Oline/patrick-oline.github.io/index.md

-## Selected projects in data science, machine learning, computer vision and NLP!
+## Selected projects in data science, machine learning, and computer vision.

 ---